 Q: Tell us about your studio setup.

-A: Beastin Bangers Studios, LLC is a professional disturbance-free home studio designed for professional and upcoming recording artists.
-The equipment invested for the studio consists of: the Kaotica Eyeball Portable Sound Booth, the Aston Origin Condenser Microphone, the Rode NT1 Condenser Microphone, the Shure SM57 Dynamic Microphone, The complete Presonus Studio Package: AudioBox USB bus-powered audio and MIDI interface, and the Presonus Studio One 3 Recording Software.
+A: Beastin Bangers Studios, LLC is a professional disturbance-free hotel studio designed for professional and upcoming recording artists.
+The equipment invested for the studio consists of: the Kaotica Eyeball Microphone Isolator, the Rode NT1-A Condenser Microphone, FL Studio 20, the complete Presonus Studio Package: AudioBox USB bus-powered audio and MIDI interface, and the Presonus Studio One 5 Recording Software.
+Don't be fooled because my studio is located in a hotel.

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?